-We’ve been providing the best summer camp experience in Maine you could ask for since 1915, and we invite you to learn more about Camp Chewonki for Boys, Camp Chewonki for Girls and our signature Wilderness Adventure Trips for teens.
+We’ve been providing the best summer camp experience in Maine you could ask for since 1915, and we invite you to learn more about Camp Chewonki for Boys, Camp Chewonki for Girls and our signature Camp Chewonki Wilderness Trips for teens.

 We celebrate the power of unplugging from ordinary life and plunging into the rivers, lakes, mountains, woods, and coastline of Maine and eastern Canada.
 Discover what’s out there – and then discover what’s inside of you.